-The tiny town of Gerlach may be small in size, but it’s rich in history and natural wonder.
-Although the Western Pacific Railway established the friendly town in the early 1900s, the region has been inhabited for centuries.
-Ancient man found the area’s spring water reserves, game and natural shelter inviting, while later travelers used the Black Rock Mountain as a compass on their way to California and Oregon’s gold country.
-Visitors can still find evidence of the pioneers who passed through Gerlach in the form of name carvings on rocks in the area.
+The town of Gerlach might be tiny in size, but is rich in history and natural wonder to say the least.
+Although the Western Pacific Railway established this friendly community in the 1900s, the region has been inhabited for centuries.
+Ancient people originally uncovered the area’s tremendous spring water reserves, game and shelter opportunities to be inviting and called the area home for years.
+Later, pioneers used the nearby Black Rock Mountain as a compass on their way to California and Oregon’s lucrative gold country.
+Fascinatingly, visitors can still find evidence of the pioneers who passed through Gerlach in the form of name carvings on rock faces, and even wagon ruts in the dry lakebed playa surface.
 The town’s historic water tower, circa 1909, is another fascinating link to the past and is even listed on the National Register of Historic Places.

 Today, Gerlach is the gate keeper to the intriguing and mysterious Black Rock Desert, and serves as the host community for the annual Burning Man festival.
 This unparalleled event—a distinctive festival that showcases art, community and self-expression—draws tens of thousands of visitors each year, all of which pass through Gerlach.
 During Burning Man, a temporary community—called Black Rock City—is constructed for the festival and later completely torn down.
 While up and running, Black Rock City is the county’s most populated city and depends on the hospitable town of Gerlach to make it happen.
 Regardless if you’re coming to Gerlach for Burning Man, or to explore its intriguing beauty, be sure to snag a meal at Bruno’s Country Club, famous in three states and several counties for its homemade ravioli.